 Because she is a woman, Bastila is insensibly jealous of the Exile and her relationship with Revan.
 “There is no emotion, there is peace, she thought.
 The familiar words of the Jedi mantra were easy to recite, but much more difficult to follow. . . .
 She knew her feelings of resentment were neither justified nor fair, but even her Jedi training couldn’t quell her emotions.”
-She then confesses to the Exile how helpless and useless she feels without her husband, and that just waits around all day for him to come back.
+She then confesses to the Exile how helpless and useless she feels without her husband, and that she just waits around all day for him to come back.
 Wow what great characterization, I completely believe that this is the same person who faced down two separate Dark Lords of the Sith on their own ships.
 You know how women are, all emotional and irrational and completely useless without a man, right?

 So the Exile and T3 discover the location of Dromund Kaas and the Exile makes contact with Scourge, who has spent the last few years building a sort of give-and-take relationship with Revan as each tries to learn the strengths and weaknesses of the other’s people.
 Scourge knows that the Sith Emperor is building up his Empire’s military for an attack on the Republic, a course of action that Scourge opposes because he believes another war will lead to the eradication of his people and their way of life.
 I’ve put off talking too much about the Sith Emperor for most of this review but now I guess we have to, so here goes.